adoxa/errout/readme.txt

     Legend: + added, - bug-fixed, * changed.

+    1.11 - 5 December, 2013:
+    - return the exit code of the program;
+    * enable read sharing of the files.

     1.10 - 14 November, 2013:
     * improved compatibility (thanks to all the work done on ANSICON).